ian512549/new-top-model/README.md

 We will then need to refactor to 2NF:

-- table must be in 1NF
+- Database must be in 1NF
-- no partial dependencies - Non-prime attributes must be fully dependant on the candidate key.
+- No partial dependencies - Non-prime attributes must be fully dependant on the candidate key.

 Print the result to a txt file called 2NF